dejanvasic85/betterclassifieds/readme.md

 The Linq-2-Sql tables that have a "Timestamp" column property, have to have that property mapped to a byte[] so that the automapper will work.

+# Post Release Activities #

+Whenever we do a release to production, we need to ensure the following is done

+1. Pin the build in Team City so that the artefacts are not lost.
+This will be important just in case next time we need to do a roll-back through Octopus Deploy.

+- Increment the major.minor version number in team city found [here](http://build.paramountit.com.au/admin/editBuildParams.html?id=buildType:bt2).

+- Run the SQL Agent db backup jobs for all the brands that were deployed to and copy them to the development server.
+This allows consistent upgrades check for new featuers.
+> The backup location on the dev server is: S:\SQL\Backup